 Contribution Rules

-Secondly, the contributions, which are made to a SEP plan, are NOT includable in the employee's W2 income statements and are not subject to FICA or FUTA taxes.
+Secondly, the contributions which are made into a SEP plan, are NOT includable in the employee's W2 income statements and are not subject to FICA or FUTA taxes.

 Requirements

-As with all qualified plans, you must follow the IRA prescribed guidelines and rules to ensure proper and legal funding.
+As with all tax qualified plans, one must follow the IRS prescribed guidelines and rules to ensure proper and legal funding.
 Calculations can be made by us or by your CPA or tax advisor.

 Action To Take